Hugovdberg/PIconnect/docs/tutorials/update_value.rst

-After discussion with @Hugovdberg & with contribution of @ldariva we finally implemented an interface for the AFSDK UpdateValue method with 4 parameters value as AFValue ddatetime as python datetime.datetime with specified timezone replace_option as AFUpdateOption buffer_option as AFBufferOption.
+After discussion with @Hugovdberg & with contribution of @ldariva we finally implemented an interface for the AFSDK UpdateValue method with 4 parameters value as AFValue time as python datetime.datetime with specified timezone replace_option as AFUpdateOption buffer_option as AFBufferOption.